spatialos/FlexibleProjectExample/README.md

 ## How do I use it?
 The custom layout is enabled by the `spatial` tool detecting a [new-format spatialos.json](docs/reference/project-configuration.md) file.

-`spatial alpha local launch` and `spatial alpha cloud launch` work differently for a flexible project.
-You only get access to the new versions of these commands when you are **either**:
+We have introduced three new spatial CLI commands under the `alpha` subcommand: `spatial alpha local launch`, `spatial alpha cloud upload` and `spatial alpha cloud launch`.
+These commands only work for FPL projects.
+In order to use them, you need to:
-* inside a directory containing a new-format `spatialos.json`, **or**
+* be inside a directory containing a FPL-format `spatialos.json`, **or**
-* when referencing a new-format `spatialos.json` using the `--main_config` flag
+* reference a FPL-format `spatialos.json` using the `--main_config` flag

-Both `spatial alpha local launch` and `spatial alpha cloud launch` have a new parameter, `--world`, which points to a world configuration file.
-This flag is required to launch a deployment, although by default a file named [`world.json`](docs/reference/world-configuration.md) in the current working directory will be used if you don't pass the flag in.

 You can access this information at any time by using the `--help` flag in the `spatial` command line tool.